Holding Procedures 101

 • Airport or runway closures

-• for allowing more time when handling abnormal situations and emergencies
+• More time for handling abnormal situations or emergencies

 A holding pattern is a racetrack-shaped maneuver that keeps the aircraft around a specified fix until ATC and the pilot are ready to resume the flight to the destination or an alternate airport.

-The FARs require that all turns in the hold use the smallest bank angle out of these three options:
+The FARs require the smallest bank angle for hold turns, out of the following options:

-• 3º heading change per second (standard-rate turn), or
+• 3º heading change per second (standard-rate turn)

-• a 25º bank angle when using a Flight Director system for navigation
+• 25º bank angle with a Flight Director system

 ATC Holding clearance

-The air traffic controller can issue either published or non-published holding clearances.
-You can find published holding procedures charted on low/high enroute, arrival, and area charts.
+ATC can issue either published or non-published holding clearances.
+Published holding procedures are charted on low/high enroute, arrival, and area charts.

-Issuing a published hold clearance reduces controller workload and radio chatter.
-For a published holding procedure, ATC only needs to include the following in the clearance:
+Published hold clearances reduce controller workload and radio chatter.
+For these, ATC only needs to include:

 For non-published holds, the controller must include:

-• The direction of the holding pattern from The fix (e.g., N, W, S, NE)
+• Direction of the holding pattern from the fix (e.g., N, W, S, NE)

-• The radial, course, airway, or route on which to hold.
+• Radial, course, airway, or route to hold on

-• The leg length in miles (if DME or RNAV) or minutes otherwise.
+• Leg length in miles (if DME or RNAV) or minutes otherwise

-An example of an ATC holding clearance: "Hold West of KORRY on the 270º radial Expect Further Clearance at 18:55 Zulu".
+An example of an ATC holding clearance: "Hold West of ETX VOR on the 270º radial Expect Further Clearance at 18:55 Zulu".
 Since the controller did not mention turn direction, you know that right turns are required.

 Once you have the holding clearance, you need to choose the best entry technique based on your position.